 AUGUST 3, 2017

 A faster, customizable, end-to-end predictive analytics solution – that is the main purpose behind PDX, Predictronics’ innovative software platform for collecting and analyzing industrial big data.

 Launched Aug.
 1, the platform includes data acquisition, model-building and asset-monitoring components that use data to reduce unplanned downtime and increase productivity and product quality.

-By using PDX, businesses in nearly every industry segment become equipped with the tools to avoid all-too-common problems such as sudden machine failures, unnecessary maintenance and waste.
+By using PDX, businesses in nearly every industry segment become equipped with tools that avoid all-too-common problems such as sudden machine failures, unnecessary maintenance and waste.